-Yoast SEO is meant for improving your site’s SEO from all required aspects.
+Yoast SEO improves your site’s SEO from all required aspects.
 It enables you to prepare your posts for search engines, including optimizing the use of focus keyword, optimizing the post’s meta information.
-The plugin is multisite compatible and it’s even possible to configure a set of default settings for all blogs on the network.
+The plugin is multisite compatible, and it’s even possible to configure a set of default settings for all blogs on the network.

 Using its snippet preview, you can determine how your post will look in the search results, and also edit its meta title and description.
 The plugin helps you to improve your site’s ranking in search result pages, and increase the click-through rate for organic results.